 Have lingering questions about buying a new knee brace?
 See what others like you are asking.

-If you're experiencing consistent knee pain, or are recovering from a condition like and ACL or MCL injury, the hinged knee braces provides more rigid protection and support to the knee joint while playing sports.
+A: If you're experiencing consistent knee pain, or are recovering from a condition like and ACL or MCL injury, the hinged knee brace provides more rigid protection and support to the knee joint while playing sports.

 We also recommend taking the brace with you to your next doctor’s or physical therapy appointment to get a professional opinion and see that the knee brace fits properly.